How Much Does a Kitchen Remodel Cost? | Kitchen Remodel Cost Guide

 The average U.S. kitchen measures from 100 to 200 square feet.
 However, some homes have oversized kitchens reaching 300 square feet or more.
 Of course, the more area you have to cover, the more materials the remodel will require, which impacts the overall cost.

 Changing your kitchen’s footprint may improve its functionality, but it could also be the most expensive aspect of the job.
 Knocking down or adding walls means moving electrical wiring, replacing the flooring and ceiling, and possibly moving plumbing and gas lines.
-Add into the mix hiring an architect or professional designer to design the space, certify that it’s safe and suits your household's needs, and you have entered the most expensive category of remodels.
+Add to the mix hiring an architect or professional designer to design the space and certify that it’s safe and suits your household's needs, and you have entered the most expensive category of remodels.

 Utilities

-Hiring a plumber or electrician can add $407 to $777 per day to your kitchen remodel, depending on the work scope and location.
+Depending on the work scope and location, hiring a plumber or electrician can add $829 to $1,509 per day to your kitchen remodel.

 As discussed, any changes to the kitchen footprint require wiring and plumbing services.
-But, if your kitchen needs to be updated, you may still be required to update the utilities.
+But if your kitchen needs to be updated, you may still need to update the utilities.

-New building codes require more powerful electrical outlets in kitchens than decades ago – and more of them.
+New building codes require more powerful electrical outlets in kitchens than decades ago—and more of them.
 Also, GFCI (Ground Fault Circuit Interrupter) outlets must be installed for countertops and areas where you eat, like the kitchen island.
 Gone are the days of fluorescent tube lighting built into soffits in the middle of the ceiling.
-But to replace that with more modern pendant lights or sconces requires electrical service, as well.
+But replacing that with more modern pendant lights or sconces requires electrical service, as well.

 Depending on your appliance choices, you may need a plumbing upgrade.
 Under-cabinet ice makers, plumbed coffee machines, and pot filler faucets are new on the kitchen scene and require water supply lines.